jbreitweiser/scene_selector/addons/scene-selector/README.md

 Change Log:

+1.0.2 - Fixed signal on scene change to work with 4.4.1.
 1.0.1 - Fixed new scene button to scale correctly to different screen sizes.
 Added scene to contaon dropdown and button functionality.
 1.0 - Initial Release